scicloj/clojisr/README.md

 ## Known issues

 * clojisr can behave strange when abandoned R (with Rserve) processes are running.
-Please kill such processes before running rserve session
+Please kill such processes before creating rserve session

 ## Tutorials